pnp/sp-dev-fx-webparts/samples/react-real-time/README.md

-# Real Time News Feed using SPFx, Flow, Azure and socket.io #
+# Real Time News Feed using Microsoft Flow, Azure and socket.io #

 ## Summary

-This sample shows you how to implement real time web parts using the SPFx, Microsoft Flow and socket.io.
+This sample shows you how to implement real time web parts using the SPFx, Microsoft Flow and [socket.io](http://socket.io/).

 <p align="center">
   <img width="900" src="./assets/animated-demo.gif"/>